cat_group_tbl() summarizes nominal or categorical variables by a grouping variable, returning frequency counts and percentages.

 only

-A character string or vector of strings indicating the types of summary data to return.
-The default is NULL, which includes both counts and percentages.
-To return only one type, specify count or percent.
+A character string or vector of character strings of the types of summary data to return.
+Default is NULL, which returns both counts and percentages.
+To return only counts or percentages, use count or percent, respectively.

 ignore

 An optional named vector or list that defines values to exclude from row_var and col_var.
 If set to NULL (default), all values are retained.
-To exclude multiple values from both row_var and col_var, supply a named list.
+To exclude multiple values from row_var or col_var, provide them as a named list.

 Value

-A tibble showing relative frequencies and/or percentages of row_var by col_var.
+A tibble showing the count and percentage of each category in row_var by each category in col_var.

 Author